 Dogs May Learn To Bury Their Nose From Their Mother Or Littermates

 Dogs bury their noses when they sleep or relax to keep themselves warm.
 Puppies are born with a strong sense of smell and use it to navigate the world around them.
-From the moment of birth, puppies rely on their mother’s scent to find their way to her for milk and warmth.
+From birth, puppies rely on their mother’s comforting scent to find their way to her for milk and warmth.

-As they grow and start interacting with their littermates, they learn to sniff out each other’s scent, which helps them identify their siblings and mother.
+As they grow and interact with their littermates, they learn to sniff out each other’s scent, which helps them identify their siblings and mother.
 Some puppies do this as part of their development, trying to figure out how the world works and where they fit into it.
-This behavior can also see as a sign of happiness or relaxation.
+We can also see this behavior as a sign of happiness or relaxation.

 Dogs May Bury Their Nose If They Have A Cold Or Respiratory Infection